Frequently Asked Questions

 If you want to go over your degree requirements before submitting your paper preferences for exchange, please make an appointment with the Science Student Advisors.

 If you have enrolled in BSc for the first time at UC in 2018 or later, you need to do SCIE101.

 This applies even if you have started your studies in UC in another degree previously, and switched to BSc in 2018 or later; or if you started a BSc in another institution previously and transferred to a BSc in UC in 2018 or later.

 There are no exceptions to this.
-More information about the course content of SCIE101 can be found here just type SCIE101 into the course by code search bar.
+More information about the course content of SCIE101 can be found on the SCIE101 page.

 It is ideal to do SCIE101 in your first year, but if you haven’t done so you can add it into your enrolment in your second or third years.

 How do I drop a paper, or add another paper into my enrolment?